 Enlightenment through nine two: to tolerate, accept without discrimination, and act according to what is designated.
 To tolerate the ignorance (of students) is auspicious.
-To accept all kinds of students with no discrimination and educate them (or to accept and marry a female) is auspicious.
+To accept all kinds of students with no discrimination and educate them (or, to accept and marry a woman) is auspicious.
 Success will come about through education (like the son of the married couple being capable of managing the household).
-Should this line change its mandate and become feminine, the hexagram would become Bo (23), to peel off, where the feminine (i.e. the ignorant student) has been overpowering the masculine until the last masculine line remains.
+Should this line change its mandate becoming feminine, the hexagram would become Bo (23), to peel off, where masculine has been overpowered by feminine (i.e. the ignorant student) till the last masculine line remains.
 This could possibly be the outcome if the teacher (masculine line 2) didn't exist.

 The 3rd line

-Text: Do not take action to marry the woman; while seeing a wealthy man, she does not behave properly; nothing is favourable.
+Do not take action to marry the girl.
+When seeing a wealthy man, she does not behave herself.
+Nothing is favourable.

 The ignorance of line 3 is due to its wrong values; it refuses the teacher, and the teacher won’t accept it either.

-Commentary on the image: Do not take action to marry the woman, as her behaviour is not submissive.
+Commentary on the image: Do not take action to marry the gril, as her behaviour is not submissive.

-Instead of being submissive in following line 2, which it should respect to receive education, line 3 just moves upward along the timeline to marry line 6.
+Instead of lowering itself to submit to line 2 for education, line 3 just moves upward along the timeline to marry line 6.

 Enlightenment through six three: be single minded in following what is right.
-Do not marry the woman who doesn't behave when meeting a wealthy man, and do not teach a student who isn't sincere in following the teacher, as there will be nothing favourable.
-When this line is activated, the hexagram appears as Gu (18), venomous insects which lure people into acting unconsciously to follow the wish of the user.
-Like wrong values, they must be destroyed, and this is the mission of hexagram Gu.
-Here masculine line 3 engages itself in removing Gu.
+Do not marry a girl who doesn't behave herself when meeting a wealthy man, and do not teach a student who isn't sincere in receiving the teacher’s tuition, as there will be nothing favourable.
+When this line is activated, the hexagram appears as Gu (18), venomous insects, which lure people into acting unconsciously to follow the wish of the user.
+While the mission of hexagram Gu is to remove them, signifying the wrong values should be corrected.

 The 4th line

-Text: (The subject is in a state of) besieged Meng (ignorance), (which is of) resentment.
+The subject is in a state of besieged Meng (ignorance), which is of resentment.

 Line 4 has no correlation with masculine line 2 and is surrounded by feminine lines 5 and 3.
 This signifies not only that it has no opportunity to receive education, but that it is completely isolated by ignorance; this will be resented.

 Enlightenment from six four: to give up what one is engaged in.
 Line 4 is trapped in ignorance because it has no access to a teacher and is completely surrounded by ignorant people; this will be resented.
-The hexagram that forms after this line is activated, acting actively as masculine but not righteously, is Wei Ji (64), not completed yet, signifying a total failure as all that has been done is in vain.
+The hexagram that forms after this line is fully activated is Wei Ji (64), not completed yet, which is regarded as a total failure as all that has been done is in vain.

 The 5th line

-Text: (The subject is in a state of) childlike Meng (ignorance), (which is of) auspiciousness.
+The subject is in a state of childish Meng (ignorance), which is of auspiciousness.

-Commentary on the image: The auspiciousness of childlike Meng (ignorance), (which is because line 5's learning can be of) submissiveness in the form of Xun (i.e. being prostrated, exhibiting modesty and obedience).
+Commentary on the image: The auspiciousness of childish Meng (ignorance), which is because line 5's learning can be of submissiveness in the form of Xun (i.e. being prostrated, exhibiting modesty and obedience).

 Being submissive in the form of Xun (to enter, the wind) is the attitude of a student toward the teacher and tuition.
 After line 5 descends to position 2 for education and exchanges positions with line 2, the hexagram becomes Guan (20).
 In Guan those above present a model for those below to follow; both lines 2 and 5 occupy their right positions and act righteously.
 Guan also appears in the form of Kun (submissiveness, earth) as the lower trigram, and Xun as the upper.
 Submissiveness signifies being willing to accept the advice of others and Xun suggests integrating the advice of others and exhibiting it in one's own actions; this is the attitude of receiving education.

 Enlightenment through six five: 1) to abide by the rule and sincerely receive an education, or 2) to not feel ashamed in asking for advice or help (from those below).
 The child is ignorant but easily cultivated and moulded.
 He abides by discipline and humbly receives education; he is submissive in receiving all advice and integrates it into his behaviour; this is auspicious.
-After this line is activated, changing to masculine and acting righteously, the hexagram becomes Huan (59), to disperse (ignorance).
-This signifies that the ignorant child is inspired and educated by the teacher in a way like people being inspired and united under a king.
+After this line is activated changing to masculine and then acts righteously, the hexagram becomes Huan (59), to disperse (ignorance) signifying that the ignorant child will be inspired and educated by the teacher in a way like people being inspired and united under a king.

 The 6th line

-Text: (The subject is in a state of) chastising Meng (ignorance); it is not appropriate (or advantageous) to make it become a bandit; it is appropriate (or advantageous) to defend against the bandit.
+The subject is in a state of chastising Meng (ignorance).
+It is not appropriate (or advantageous) to make it become a bandit; it is appropriate (or advantageous) to defend against the bandit.

 Ignorance reaches its upper extremity; it must be dispelled through severe measures.
 However this must be done properly, to prevent wrongdoing from occurring, as if defending against a bandit.
 Otherwise ignorance will become like a bandit if chastised too violently.